So, you’re here because you want to succeed in using Pinterest for Business.

 Everyone’s always saying how great Pinterest is and how easy it is to spread your pins around the world.
 But let’s get real… using Pinterest for business is in a whole different universe than just swapping free recipes.

-In my previous article, “5 Pinterest Fails Every Beginner Can Avoid”, I had let you in on my “Biggest Fail” for beginners on Pinterest:
+In a previous article, “5 Pinterest Fails Every Beginner Can Avoid”, I told you about my “Biggest Fail” for beginners on Pinterest:

 Not having a plan!

 Yikes!
 Don’t make the same big Pinterest Mistake!
 Follow the questions below to work out your own Pinterest for Business plan.

 I’m sure you’ve been giving your plan a lot of thought and have come up with exactly what you intend to do every single day, right?! [cough] [cough]

 Well, if you’re spending the time to learn Pinterest for business, then you absolutely need to have a plan of action!
 Otherwise, you’re just wasting time.

 I know.
 I know.
 It’s much easier to continue browsing through Pinterest as if a tidy little done-for-you business plan will be dropped on your lap at any moment.
 And it’s a little confusing when you’re not quite sure what you’re supposed to be doing.